TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes.rst

    } PyMethodDef;

-One entry should be defined for each method provided by the type; no entries are needed for methods inherited from a base type.
+One entry should be defined for each method provided by the type; no entries are needed for methods inherited kutoka a base type.
 One additional entry is needed at the end; it is a sentinel that marks the end of the array.
 The :attr:`ml_name` field of the sentinel must be *NULL*.